HWilliams64/docserver/README.md

         *(e.g., `./docserver-darwin-arm64 -port 9000` or `./docserver-linux-amd64 --db-file /data/mydocs.json`)*

 Refer to the [Configuration](#configuration) section below for available arguments like `-port` or `-db-file`.

+## Classroom Resources

+If you are using DocServer in a classroom setting or for structured learning, additional resources are available in the `docs/class` directory:

+*   **`docs/class/what-is-rest.md`**: An introduction to the concepts of REST APIs.
+*   **`docs/class/slides.md`**: Presentation slides covering the DocServer API and its usage.
+*   **`docs/class/workbook.md`**: An interactive workbook with step-by-step exercises to practice using the DocServer API via `curl`.

+These resources provide context and hands-on practice to complement the core API functionality.

 ## Configuration